 Crossover Kick Swimming Technique

-The crossing part of the crossover kick occurs at your ankles.
-As your right arm descends into the water, cross your right leg over your left.
-Kick down with your right leg as your right arm pushes through the water.
-During your right arm’s upsweep and your left arm’s descent, cross your left leg over your right.
-Kick down with your left leg as your left arm pushes through the water.
-This is one complete crossover kick cycle.
+All crossing motions for the crossover kick are done at the ankle.
+Cross your right leg over your left as you complete a downward stroke in the water with your right arm.
+Kick down with your right leg as your right arm sweeps through the water.
+As your right arm finishes the upsweep and your left arm crosses your body, cross your left leg over your right.
+Perform a downward beat with your left leg as you complete the left arm stroke.
+This is one kicking cycle.

-Mastering the crossover kick is easier for some swimmers than others.
-Long- or medium-distance swimmers with equal body lines — equal strength and symmetry on both sides of their body — are better suited for the mechanics of the crossover kick.
-In general, swimmers who do a two-beat crossover kick have longer legs than freestyle swimmers who use a more traditional kick.
+The mechanics of the crossover kick come naturally to some swimmers and are more difficult to master for others.
+Distance swimmers with near-equal strength and symmetry on both sides of their body, known as equal body lines, are most suited to the crossover kick.
+According to Belgium's Leuven Institute, swimmers who execute a two-beat crossover kick tend to have longer legs than those who employ more traditional freestyle kicks.